openremote/documentation/docs/user-guide/rules-and-forecasting/flow-rules.md

 **Processors** receive information from other nodes, process it, then output it to other nodes.
 These nodes generally don't interact with anything outside the Flow editor.
 An example of a processor is a math node that outputs the sum of its inputs.

 :::note
-Processor inputs are executed from top to bottom; e.g. for a division top input is numerator and bottom is denominator and for poweroperator top is the base and bottom the exponent.
+Processor inputs are executed from top to bottom; e.g. for a division top input is numerator and bottom is denominator and for power operator top is the base and bottom the exponent.
 :::

 **Output** nodes receive information from other nodes and send it somewhere else.
 Generally, output nodes send information to the Manager.
 An example of this is a node that sets an asset attribute to a specific value.